ericleasemorgan/reader-workshop/README.md

 This recipe takes a type of word found in a study carrel and returns a list of broader terms as well as their frequency, thus giving the reader an additional sense of aboutness.
 The ingredients for this recipe include Python and a couple of modules: 1) the whole of the nltk.corpus module, and 2) sqlite3.
 The first comes along for the ride when you install the whole of the ntlk, and the later almost surely comes along for the ride with any Python distribution.
 Here is how to output broader terms from many different types of words (nouns, verbs, adjectives, lemmas, and keywords) found in a study carrel:

    1. open your terminal application and navigate to the root of the workshop directory
-   2. run ./bin/word2hypernym.py sans any input to get an idea of what the script requires
+   2. run `./bin/word2hypernym.py` sans any input to get an idea of what the script requires
-   3. run ./bin/word2hypernym.py homer noun; the result ought to be a list of broader concepts of all nouns in the carrel
+   3. run `./bin/word2hypernym.py homer noun`; the result ought to be a list of broader concepts of all nouns in the carrel
    4. go to Step #3 but change the type of frequency desired

 These sorts of frequencies are rather meaningless in-and-of-themselves, but they begin to take on additional meaning when they are compared with other collections (study carrels).
 For extra credit, add a different study carrel to your library, and then repeat this exercise against it.
 Then ask yourself, "How are the carrels similar or different?"